aherrmann/rules_zig/docs/rules.md

 zig_module(<a href="#zig_module-name">name</a>, <a href="#zig_module-deps">deps</a>, <a href="#zig_module-srcs">srcs</a>, <a href="#zig_module-data">data</a>, <a href="#zig_module-extra_srcs">extra_srcs</a>, <a href="#zig_module-main">main</a>)
 </pre>

-Defines a Zig package.
+Defines a Zig module.

-A Zig package is a collection of Zig sources with a main source file that defines the package's entry point.
+A Zig module is a collection of Zig sources with a main source file that defines the module's entry point.

 This rule does not perform compilation by itself.
-Instead, packages are compiled at the use-site.
+Instead, modules are compiled at the use-site.
 Zig performs whole program compilation.

 **EXAMPLE**